Nepal political chaos delays justice for rebel conflict victims | DW | 17.03.2021

 The CPA cleared the way for the establishment of two transitional justice mechanisms — the Truth and Reconciliation Commission (TRC) and the Commission of Investigation on Enforced Disappeared Persons (CIEDP) — to investigate violations and crimes against humanity.

-The post-conflict political instability in Nepal has been seen as a key factor delaying investigations.
+The post-conflict political instability in Nepal has been seen as a key factor in delaying investigations.

 "The main problem with the law is its amnesty provisions.
-The commissions can recommend amnesty even in cases of severe human rights violations," Om Praksh Sen Thakuri, Director of Advocacy Forum-Nepal, told DW.
+The commissions can recommend amnesty even in cases of severe human rights violations," Om Praksh Sen Thakuri, the director of Advocacy Forum-Nepal, told DW.

-With the dissolution of Nepal's parliament in December and the recent split in the ruling party, victims and their families feel that justice will once again take a backseat in the face of political problems

 Shortly after the law was enacted in 2015, the blanket amnesty provisions were challenged before the court.
-Following this, the Supreme Court gave the order to amend the law saying that those accused of serious human rights violations cannot be pardoned.
+Following this, the Supreme Court gave the order to amend the law, ruling that people accused of serious human rights violations cannot be pardoned.

 The order is yet to be implemented.